Performer

 Wake Forest Theatre Roles

-During the 1980s, Ed became a part-time actor with roles at the Wake Forest University Theatre.
-His entry into stage acting came by invitation from James Dodding, visiting theater director from England.
+During the 1980s, Ed was invited to become an actor with the Wake Forest University Theatre.
+His entry onto the formal stage came from James Dodding, visiting theater director from England.
 Mr. Dodding was crafting The Passion in 1981, and he thought Ed would be perfect as Noah.

 Ed enjoyed The Passion so much that he went on to take roles in HMS Pinafore and Guys and Dolls, which involved not only acting but singing and dancing.
 He also had a walk-on role in Servant to Two Masters.